ahmed20450/Spring-Boot-and-Microservices-Learning-Project/README.md

 # Microservices Project

 This project is a microservices-based application built with Java 17 and Spring Boot.
-It consists of multiple services including school, student, gateway, and discovery services.
+It consists of multiple services including school, student, gateway,config and discovery services.

 ## Technologies Used